Factbox: Coming events in the euro zone debt crisis

 IRELAND:

--- Ireland, as of September 2011, had drawn down just over a third of the 67.5 billion euros in loans it is taking from the EU and the IMF as part of its 85 billion euro bailout package.
-It has received 8.9 billion euros from the IMF and 15.6 billion from Europe's bailout funds.

--- Officials from the ECB, EC and IMF arrived for the latest quarterly review of progress under the bailout on October 10.
+-- Officials from the ECB, EC and IMF completed the latest quarterly review of Ireland's bailout on October 20 and said Dublin was meeting all its targets.

--- Dublin has recapitalized the country's four remaining lenders to meet its target under the EU-IMF bailout.
-It had earmarked 17.6 billion euros to meet the 24 billion euro bill with the rest coming from imposing losses on banks' junior bondholders and asset sales.
+-- Dublin has recapitalised the country's four remaining lenders to meet its target under the EU-IMF bailout.
+It has poured nearly 17 billion euros of state funds into its four remaining lenders bringing the total amount of capital provided by the government to nearly 63 billion euros.

-End Q4 2011 - Government will, by end-October, set out a medium-term fiscal consolidation plan for 2012 to 2015 outlining revenue and expenditure adjustments for each year.
+November 4 - Government will set out a medium-term fiscal consolidation plan for 2012 to 2015 outlining revenue and expenditure adjustments for each year.

 End Q4 2011 - The Irish authorities will implement the strategy to underpin the solvency and viability of the credit union sectors.